 If you reside in Washington State and are looking for more information on other insurance regulations, please visit https://www.insurance.wa.gov/coronavirus

 We know most businesses and individuals have been hit especially hard by the COVID-19 pandemic, pushing America into a mental health crisis.
 Anxiety and depression are rising since many individuals are struggling to stay afloat.

 Taking care of your friends and your family can help relieve stress, but remember that it should be balanced with care for yourself as well.
 Helping others cope with stress, such as simply providing social support, can also make your community stronger.
 Here are two informational articles you can read and share with those struggling to better understand their situation and lead them to find a safe and supportive environment, especially during these times:

 - Guarding mental health during COVID-19 pandemic – https://www.rehab4addiction.co.uk/coronavirus/mental-health-coronavirus

 - Helping others cope with their stress – https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html

 As we receive updates from our insurance company partners, we will share relevant information.
 Some important questions left to be answered are premium impacts due to closed businesses, will insurance companies suspend issuing new policies and what are our options if we cannot afford paying the insurance premium but still need to protect the business?

 As always, our Team at the DOK Insurance Agency is here to help where we can.
 Some ways that we can help one another is to continue offering and using each other’s services.
-If you are still open for business, would like us share your business information on social media, please email firstname.lastname@example.org or give us a call at 425-242-5252.
-Please share your questions, advice and thoughts with us as well.
+If you are still open for business, would like us to share your business information on social media, please email firstname.lastname@example.org or give us a call at 425-242-5252.
+Please share your questions, advice, and thoughts with us as well.

 1500 Benson Road South, Suite 201